Synthetixio/SIPs/content/stps/stp-9.md

 <!--This is a high level overview of *how* the STP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

 The proposal allows the TC to use up to 4 million SNX tokens as collateral to issue debt.
 The loan-to-value (LTV) issuance ratio is capped at 50%, with variable interest rates determined by market conditions, but not exceeding 30%.
 The debt issuance mechanism should be transparent, open-source, and prevent third-party borrowing or short-selling of the SNX collateral.
 The debt can be tradeable in the open market, and should be issued on Optimism.
-Liquidation criteria should be based on the total debt notional, set at 110%, rather than the market-to-market price of SNX.
+Liquidation criteria should be based on the *current* total debt notional, set at 110% *of total debt notional at time of issuance*, rather than the market-to-market price of SNX.
 The TC is committed to repaying at least 4% of the issued debt every quarter, managed through a 3/4 multisig address.

 ### Rationale